 Using the Catalogue

-• Each work is assigned to one of the five main sections
+• Each work is assigned to one of the six main categories

 • Each work has its own home page which not only provides basic information about the work and its history, but also acts as an annotated index to the pages devoted to the source descriptions.
 These home pages will normally contain the following elements:

 Title: the form of title on the final printed edition issued during Mahler's lifetime or approved by him

 Date: a summary of the dates of composition (not including those of incorporated works) and revision

 Movements: a list of the movements (with initial tempo markings) and division into parts (if relevant) taken from the final printed edition issued during Mahler's lifetime or approved by him

 Programmes: links to transcriptions and other information about any programmes or programmatic titles issued by, or clearly derived from Mahler

 Scoring: a systematic list of instruments and voices required by the final printed edition issued during Mahler's lifetime or approved by him